-I am a BACP accredited registered counsellor and have worked in both the voluntary and statutory sectors and in private practice for over 18 years.
-I have practiced as a supervisor for the past 10 years.
-I have taught on Counselling courses at Sheffield Hallam University
+I am a BACP accredited registered counsellor and have worked in both the voluntary and statutory sectors and in private practice for 19 years.
+I have practised as a supervisor for the past 11 years.
+I have also taught on Counselling courses at Sheffield Hallam University

 I have also been an external counsellor for several years for South Yorkshire Police Authority